-A genteel village of tree-shaded streets lined with handsome late Victorian homes as well as former lodges and boarding houses dating back to the 1880s-1920s, Round Hill was a popular summer vacation spot on the W&OD line.
+A genteel town of tree-shaded streets lined with beautiful residential homes as well as former lodges and boarding houses dating back to the 1880s-1920s, Round Hill was once a popular summer vacation spot on the W&OD line.
 The train has long since gone but an active, outdoorsy atmosphere endures.
 Hikers are drawn to the Appalachian Trail that runs along the spine of the Blue Ridge west of town, and locals and visitors enjoy the artisanal goods and fresh produce of the surrounding farming community.

 Try a Gourmet Sandwich

 Round Hill Grocery is a beloved deli serving locally sourced charcuterie, farm produce, baked goods, honey, cheese and wine, with gluten free and vegan options.
 The sandwiches – try the salami, Swiss and tomato – are divine.

 A short, swooping stretch of the Appalachian Trail runs through the Blue Ridge just west of Round Hill.
 Hike it to the Blackburn Trail Center, a rustic 1910-built lodge and refreshment station owned by the Potomac Appalachian Trail Club that is available for rent outside of peak hiking season.